Gabo-Tech/SOLID/README.md

 ### Open for extension

+Should be possible to extend all modules.

 A software component should be extendable to add a new feature or to add a new behavior to it.

 ### Closed for modification

+No implementation changes after modules released to clients.

 New features getting added to the software component, should NOT have to modify existing code.